anuj-m-sharma/web-scrape/README.md

-# web-scrape
+# Web scraped Wikipedia for the companies registered in USA

-Project created to web scrape data from google and store in an excel file.
+In this project i have used web scrapping method to extract data from Wikipedia for the companies that have been registered in USA.